The Flannery O'Connor Award

 Judges who recognize work will recuse themselves, and the submission will be reassigned to a different judge.

 Confirmation of receipt and notification: You should receive an e-mail confirmation immediately after submission.
-An announcement of winners will be sent to all entrants via e-mail by late summer.
+An announcement of the winner will be sent to all entrants via e-mail by late summer.

 Statement of Integrity: The University of Georgia is thoroughly committed to academic integrity in all of its endeavors, and the University of Georgia Press adheres to all University of Georgia policies and procedures.
 To help ensure the integrity of the competition, manuscripts are judged through a blind review process.
 Judges in the Flannery O'Connor Award for Short Fiction competition are instructed to avoid conflicts of interest of all kinds.